-(B) except that projections into the minimum required setbacks shall be permitted in accordance with Section 3.11(d).
-Part 1 Administration (C) on a corner parcel, then the regulations in Section 3.8 shall also apply. (f) Other Regulations The intensity, use, and number of uses shall be determined by the ability to service the combined uses as per Section 3.28 of this Bylaw.
-Part 2 Interpretation Part 3 Land Use Regulations Part 4 Zones Part 5 Subdivision Regulations Part 6 Development Permit Areas
+- (B) except that projections into the minimum required setbacks shall be permitted in accordance with Section 3.11(d). - (C) on a corner parcel, then the regulations in Section 3.8 shall also apply.

+(f) Other Regulations

 The intent of this zone is to permit attached and semi-detached forms of residential development.